-Calvi, the perfect territory for our products
+Calvi dell’Umbria, the perfect territory for our products

-Around the castle, throughout the middle ages, many agricultural and, above all, religious settlements arise.
+Around the castle, throughout the “Middle ages”, there were many agricultural and, above all religious settlements.
 Calvi, among other things, was the birthplace of one of the Franciscan Protomartirs and is therefore closely linked with the origins of the Order of San Francesco d’Assisi.

 The territory of Calvi is a succession of untouched forests and rounded hills, up to the valley of the Tiber.
 It is a natural landscape that constantly changes its colors with the natural cycles of seasons.
 Vineyards, woods, pine forests, secular oaks and olive groves make it an oasis of greenery where it is still possible to find moments of simple and quiet life that are now impossible in today’s heavily urbanized territories.

 We mention, in particular, the Museum of the old Monastery and its newly renovated picture gallery.

 For those who are traveling from Rome to the Marmore waterfall in Umbria, this can be a stop for some chill out and genuine food.

 Other informations here: